 Those who complete the Emerging Leader Institute, regardless of their track, will be able to:

-The Policy & Public Health Leadership track is designed to assist our Scholars in developing a skill set that will prepare them for their roles as leaders in the public arena.
-Family physicians honor the doctor-patient bond when we use our advanced degrees and professional experiences to engage our practices, hospitals, health systems and the community at large in ways that make achieving better health possible.
+The Policy and Public Health Leadership track is designed to assist our Scholars in developing a skill set that will prepare them for their roles as leaders in the public arena.
+Family physicians honor the doctor-patient bond when we use our advanced degrees and professional experiences to engage our practices, hospitals, health systems, and the community at large in ways that make achieving better health possible.
 Leaders outside of medicine want to work with respected physicians who have knowledge of current health care trends, the skills to take on leadership roles, and an ability to effectively communicate the needs of both the local medical community and vulnerable patient populations.
 As family physicians, we often do our best work when we advocate for our patients though our leadership within public health and public policy - this track aims to begin that leadership development process.

 Those who complete the Policy and Public Health Leadership Track will be able to:

-Family Physicians should be role models of personal wellness for their patients, co-workers, peers and families.
+Family Physicians should be role models of personal wellness for their patients, co-workers, peers, and families.
 They need to have a high-level understanding of the trends in healthcare affecting family physicians generally and an ability to see (and message to others effectively) how their role in that landscape is evolving over time.
 How we understand our leadership roles in the context of our one-on-one patient care work and the needs of our community is critical.
 We will be asked to lead, and we should have a leadership "toolbox" from which we can pull tools for success.
 There are many distractions in the day-to-day work of a family physician - this track is designed to help our Scholars manage these gracefully and to use them to better their patient care, their communities, and themselves.

 Those who complete the Personal and Practice Leadership Track will be able to:

 Family Physicians have an amazing potential to have a positive impact in the world beyond the exam room.
-This track is designed to help our Scholars see, understand and unlock that potential in ways that will help them add value to the communities they serve.
-Aligning ones personal and professional goals is the key to physician well-being, and creates the ability to encapsulate what brings meaning to your life in the context of the healthcare chaos around us is a healthy strategy for leaders who want to get beyond the "administrivia" that holds us back from self-actualization at work.
+This track is designed to help our Scholars see, understand, and unlock that potential in ways that will help them add value to the communities they serve.
+Aligning one’s personal and professional goals is the key to physician well-being and creates the ability to encapsulate what brings meaning to your life in the context of the healthcare chaos around us is a healthy strategy for leaders who want to get beyond the "administrivia" that holds us back from self-actualization at work.
 We can make a bigger impact as family physicians if we have leadership skills that help us better navigate the larger healthcare world around us.

 Those who complete the Philanthropic and Mission-Driven Leadership Track will be able to: